-Comparing the two models, we see that they are similar except that Model 2 includes the variable Percentage of population 65 or older while Model 1 does not.
-Examining the model analyses for each model, we find that the results are extremely similar for each model's goodness of fit measures, statistical significance of beta coefficient estimates, diagnostic plots, VIF values, and marginal model plots (Appendix, pages 42-46).
+Comparing the two models, we see that they are identical except that Model 2 includes the variable Percentage of population 65 or older while Model 1 does not.
+Examining the model analyses for each model, we find that the results are extremely similar for each model's goodness of fit measures, statistical significance of beta coefficient estimates, diagnostic plots, VIF values, and marginal model plots (Appendix, pages 39-44).
 Therefore, we consider the effect of including interaction terms for the Region variable in both models before determining which model to use.

 df AIC BIC R2 adj.

 model1 9 -942.2740 -905.4931 0.8427

 model2 10 -944.8883 -904.0206 0.8439

-model1_region_interactions 21 -986.9437 -901.1215 0.8615
+$model1\region\update$ 21 -986.9437 -901.1215 0.8615

-model2_region_interactions 25 -983.6060 -881.4366 0.8617
+$model2\region\update$ 25 -983.6060 -881.4366 0.8617

-Table 8: Comparison Table for Models 1 and 2 (including interactions)
+Table 7: Comparison Table for Models 1 and 2 (including interactions)

-The results of including the interaction terms are outlined in the Appendix on pages 47-55, and the information for model comparisons are summarized in Table 8 (Appendix, page 54).
-We see in Table 8 that despite the considerable number of terms added to both models when accounting for interactions across each of the levels of the Regions variable, there is little predictive power added to the model for BIC and adjusted R2.
-Similarly, the residual diagnostic plots displayed in Figure 19 (Appendix, page 50) and Figure 20 (Appendix, page 53) show no discernable improvement in comparison with the residual plots for Models 1 and 2.
+The results of including the interaction terms are outlined in the Appendix on pages 45-51.
+The key results for model comparisons are summarized in Table 7 (Appendix, page 52).
+We see that despite the considerable number of terms added to both models when accounting for interactions across each of the levels of the Regions variable, there is little predictive power added to the model.
+Similarly, the residual diagnostic plots displayed in Figure 19 (Appendix, page 48) and Figure 20 (Appendix, page 51) show no discernable improvement in comparison with the residual plots for Models 1 and 2.
 These results suggest that including the terms does not help to better satisfy the regression model assumptions and do not improve the predictive power of the model tremendously despite the number of terms in each model more than doubling.
 Therefore, we ignore these models to avoid potentially overfitting the data and select between the models without the interaction terms.

 There is little difference in the more technical aspects of the Models 1 and 2 such as goodness of fit, satisfaction of the regression model assumptions, multicollinearity measures, and inclusion of the properly specified terms in the model.
-Therefore, based on the criteria outlined in Question 1, Model 1 is selected since it is more parsimonious and provides similar predictive power compared to Model 2.
+Therefore, based on the criteria outlined in Question 1, Model 1 is selected since it is more parsimonious and provides similar predictive power in comparison to Model 2.